 Lesson 2 OK02

-The OK02 lesson builds on OK01, by causing the 'OK' LED to turn on and off repeatedly.
+The OK02 lesson builds on OK01, by causing the 'OK' or 'ACT' LED to turn on and off repeatedly.
 It is assumed you have the code for the Lesson 1: OK01 operating system as a basis.

 Waiting is a surprisingly useful part of Operating System development.
 Often Operating Systems find themselves with nothing to do, and must delay.
 In this example, we wish to do so in order to allow the LED flashing off and on to be visible.
 If you just turned it off and on, it would not be visible, as the computer would be able to turn it off and on many thousands of times per second.
 In later lessons we will look at accurate waiting, but for now it is sufficient to simply waste time.

 sub reg,#val subtracts the number val from the value in reg.